 Give Kids the World is a nonprofit resort in Central Florida that provides weeklong, cost-free vacations to children with life-threatening illnesses and their families.
 A child must be sponsored by one of more than 250 wish-granting organizations in the country or a children's hospital affiliated with Give Kids the World.

-The Granted Wish Foundation fulfills wishes for physically challenged children and young adults between the ages of 5 and 25.
+The Granted Wish Foundation fulfills sports and celebrity athlete wishes for physically challenged children and young adults between the ages of 5 and 25.
 Wishes are limited to one per family and for those who have not received a wish by another organization.

 Jason's Dream for Kids grants wishes to children diagnosed with advanced disease living in New Jersey.
 The organization relies on medical professionals and parents for referrals and determines medical eligibility by speaking with the health care team.

 Kids Wish Network grants wishes for children who are between the ages of 3 and 18 and have a life-threatening medical condition.
 Anyone can refer a child, including a family member, friend, nurse, doctor, or social worker.
 In addition, the organization's "Hero of the Month" program was developed to honor children also between the ages of 3 and 18 who have overcome life-altering circumstances and have stayed in or been treated at one of their Hero pediatric care facilities.

 Make-a-Wish Foundation grants wishes to children between 2 ½ and 18 years old with life-threatening medical conditions.
 The organization accepts referrals from health care professionals and parents, and children can even nominate themselves.

 The Marty Lyons Foundation grants wishes for children with advanced illnesses between the ages of 3 and 17.

 The Rainbow Connection helps grant wishes to children living in Michigan who are between 2 ½ and 18 years old with a life threatening medical condition.
 Medical professionals, parents or guardians, and children may submit wish requests.